 Overview of the performance framework

-The department had two planned outcomes and 15 programs in 2012–13, as set out in Table 1.
+The department had two planned outcomes and 15 programmes in 2013–14, as set out in Table 1.
 There were no changes to this structure during the year.

 Our divisions worked individually and together to deliver planned outcomes.
-Our corporate divisions contributed to departmental performance and support for the minister and parliamentary secretary through enabling activities, which are reported on in Part 2: Overview and Part 4: Management and accountability.
+Our corporate divisions contributed to departmental performance and support for the minister and parliamentary secretary through enabling activities, which are reported on in Part 4: Management and accountability.

 Safeguard Australia’s animal and plant health status to maintain overseas markets and protect the economy and environment from the impact of exotic pests and diseases, through risk assessment, inspection and certification, and the implementation of emergency response arrangements for Australian agricultural, food and fibre industries.

-The report for each program provides a narrative review of our progress toward achieving program objectives, as well as tables showing our performance against targets for specified key performance indicators.
+The following chapters report on our performance against the key performance indicators set out in the 'Portfolio budget statements 2013 14;.
+The report for each programme provides a narrative review of our progress toward achieving programme objectives, as well as tables showing our performance against targets for the year.